Dharchula- An Ancient Gateway to Kailash Mansarovar

-Dharchula town is a delightful destination for mountaineering, trekking, adventure enthusiast, birder, and Kailash Mansarovar pilgrims as well.
-It is a blissful stopover for Mount Kailash pilgrimage and an ancient gateway to the Kailash Mansarovar Yatra.
+Dharchula is an enchanting location that beckons mountaineers, trekkers, adventure enthusiasts, birdwatchers, and Kailash Mansarovar pilgrims alike.
+The town serves as an idyllic pitstop for those embarking on the Mount Kailash pilgrimage and is an age-old gateway to the Kailash Mansarovar Yatra.

 The Dharchula – Lipulekh Pass

-- Dharchula lies in the Pithoragarh district of Uttarakhand.
-It sprawls at an altitude of 915 meters from sea level.
-It is sitting on the Kailash Mansarovar and Chota Kailash route.
+Located in the Pithoragarh district of Uttarakhand, Dharchula sprawls at an elevation of 915 meters above sea level.
+It is situated along the Kailash Mansarovar and Chota Kailash routes, adding to its significance as a destination for spiritual and adventure tourism.

 Climate & Weather